A merit increase is a salary raise based on an individual’s performance, distinguishing it from general pay raises adjusted for inflation or tenure.

 1. Design a compensation philosophy

 Adhere to an official compensation plan to keep your merit increases standard and consistent.
-A written compensation philosophy stops a company from veering off course, ensuring that every merit increase awarded strengthens the company in return.
+A study by Mercer notes that “While pay philosophies reflect differences in pay practices, they may also reflect differences in compensation review processes and unexplained pay gaps.”
+A written compensation philosophy keeps a company from veering off course, ensuring that every merit increase awarded strengthens the company in return.

 2. Determine if merit increases will work